daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector/README.md

 #Condition 2:if the calculated value is 1,that means the loan applicant is not
-criminally minded, and therefore the loan will be granted to the loan applicant
+criminally minded, and therefore the loan will be granted to the loan applicant deployemnt of the fraud detector app to android .......loading